MileHacker Logo

 Autumn and Winter Climate

 • Autumn (September-November): Temperatures become pleasant again, and humidity drops significantly.
 September averages 23°C (73°F), October 17°C (63°F), and November 11°C (52°F).
-Precipitation decreases, bringing less cloudy skies.
+Precipitation decreases, bringing clearer skies.
 Autumn foliage peaks from mid-November to early December.

 • Winter (December-February): Cold and relatively dry.
 December averages 6°C (43°F), January 4°C (39°F), and February 5°C (41°F).
 Occasional light snowfall occurs, creating a serene, picturesque scene, especially in the Bamboo Grove.
-The humidity is lower than in summer.
+Moisture in the air is lower than in summer.

 High, Shoulder, and Low Seasons